shahin1009/Lorenz-AutoEncoder-DeepLearning/README.md

 This Jupyter Notebook implements an autoencoder deep learning model for time series data.
 The model is trained on the Lorenz system, which is a set of three non-linear differential equations that describe the behavior of fluid flow in a two-dimensional plane.
 The Lorenz system is often used as a test case for time series prediction and chaos theory.

 The goal of this project is to train an autoencoder deep learning model to predict the behavior of the Lorenz system, using a small subset of the data as input.
-The model is trained using a variant of gradient descent optimization called "stochastic gradient descent" (SGD), which allows the model to learn from the data in an iterative fashion.

 Libraries Used

 The following libraries are used in this Jupyter Notebook: